USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 Select|This column will allow the user to view, edit, or copy the measure by clicking the corresponding button at the bottom of the manager window.
 These features will be discussed later in the training.
 Name|A unique name for the measure.
 Abbreviation|A unique abbreviation for the measure.
-Pollutant|A pollutant (e.g., NO~x, PM~10) that the measure might control.
+Pollutant|A pollutant (e.g., NO<sub>x</sub>, PM~10) that the measure might control.
 Note that any pollutant-specific information in the row is for this pollutant.
 Max, Min, and Avg CE|Maximum, minimum, and average control efficiencies for the specified pollutant, aggregated across all locales, effective dates, and source sizes.
 Max, Min, and Avg CPT|Maximum, minimum, and average cost per ton for the specified pollutant aggregated across all locales, effective dates, and source sizes.
 Avg Rule Eff.|Average rule effectiveness aggregated across all efficiency records for the specified pollutant.